 Awareness

-LGBTQ+ History Month
+LGBT+ History Month

-LGBTQ+ History Month is a celebration of lesbian, gay, bisexual, trans, and non-binary history and the remembrance of people who pioneered those changes, such as Karl Heinrich Ulrichs who actively campaigned for sexual and gender identity rights in the late 19th century.
+LGBT+ History Month is a celebration of lesbian, gay, bisexual, trans, and non-binary history and the remembrance of people who pioneered those changes, such as Karl Heinrich Ulrichs who actively campaigned for sexual and gender identity rights in the late 19th century.

 History

 In 1994, Wilson gathered teachers and leaders and explained the gap in knowledge about LGBTQ+ icons, and history, and the importance of filling that gap in schools.
-This led to the USA celebrating LGBTQ+ History Month in October indefinitely.
+This led to the USA celebrating LGBT+ History Month in October indefinitely.

 Why is it important?

-For years, LGBTQ+ and its history have been absent from school curriculums and mainstream media, left to be forgotten or only focusing on negative aspects, leading to the spread of bias, misinformation, and prejudice.
+For years, LGBT+ and its history have been absent from school curriculums and mainstream media, left to be forgotten or only focusing on negative aspects, leading to the spread of bias, misinformation, and prejudice.

-Mental Health and LGBTQ+ people
+Mental Health and LGBT+ people

-Theme for 2024
+Theme for 2025

-The workplace, LGBTQ+, and mental health
+The workplace, LGBT+, and mental health

 Everyone is responsible for doing their part towards inclusivity.
 However, as a leader, it is your role to implement policies, offer initiatives, provide training, and promote an inclusive workplace culture.